 Sometimes I think the most amazing thing about Jesus is the patience he has with his disciples.
 Today’s Gospel reading is a good example.
-Jesus is trying to teach his friends, trying to tell them something important.
+Jesus is trying to tell the disciples something important.

-He knows that his time on earth is nearing an end, and he wants to prepare his friends for his death.
-“Someone will betray me,” he tells them.
+He knows that his time on earth is nearing an end, and he wants to prepare them for his death.
+“Someone will betray me,” he says.
 “I am going to be killed.”

 But he also wants them to know that his death is not the end.
 “Three days after I am killed I will rise again,” he says.

 This amazing revelation is met by blank stares.
 Maybe, perhaps understandably, the disciples don’t understand what Jesus is talking about.
 Maybe, like most of us, they are uncomfortable talking about death, particularly the death of someone they love.

 For whatever reason, the disciples seem to be afraid to ask Jesus any questions about his startling statement.
 Instead, they change the subject, beginning to talk and argue among themselves.

 Jesus lets the moment pass.
 But when they reach their destination, he asks his friends, “What were you arguing about on the way here?”